General

 How do I cancel my account?

-Email support@dargo.net and we'll delete the account and any associated data.
+Open a support ticket from inside the MyDargo portal at my.dargo.net and we'll delete the account and any associated data.
+If you're locked out of the portal, use the public support form at dargo.net/support instead.
 The hardware is still yours — cancellation just removes you from the portal.

 Shipping, returns & warranty